-Filled with features, Intensity Solis driving lights are available in a Spot or Flood beam which come with interchangeable red and black die-cast side bezels.
+Filled with features, Intensity Solis LED driving lights are available in two great sizes, with a 9-inch (36 LED) and 7-inch (21 LED) option.
+Both sizes have an option for either Spot or Flood beam, and all lights come with interchangeable red and black die-cast side bezels.
 New to the Intensity range is the Solis’ 5-stage dimmability function, while the introduction of a highly tuned single-piece reflector and 165 watts of OSRAM LED performance bring it to the top of the class in light output.

 The Intensity Solis range is available in dedicated spot and dedicated flood variations which connect to a centralized dimming controller in the wiring loom.